BICENTENNIAL TRIBUTE

 B: Almost choked on that deuced bone (splutters and blushes) - well hello … my warmly-drawn friend

-C: My hair is golden blonde, you are quite obsessed with it - and my ribbons - (grabs locket) THIS hair is LIGHT BROWN!!
+C: My hair is golden blonde, you are quite fond of it - and my ribbons - (grabs locket) this hair is LIGHT BROWN!!

 B: oh, unholy fires